The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region

 \subsection{Thermodynamic profiles in 3D}

-In this section, we investigate the gas thermodynamic properties from the halo center to accretion regions in the TNG300-1 simulations.
+In this section, we investigate the thermodynamic properties of the gas from the halo center to the accretion regions in the \mbox{TNG300-1} simulations.
 We extracted gas particles out to $5\ r_\mathrm{200m}$, and created masks for particles belonging to nearby halos and subhalos.

 The spherically averaged gas density profiles from the cluster outskirts out to several $r_\mathrm{200m}$ from hydrodynamic simulations consistently find that the profiles steepen from the cluster center to around $r_\mathrm{200m}$, before flattening again due to the influence of cosmic filaments \citep{ONeil2021, Angelinelli2022, Towler2024}.
-However, in the following, we shall argue that at the radii with the presence of cosmic filaments, the gas properties towards the into-filament and off-filament (or into-void) environments could be significantly different and cannot be reflected by the spherically averaged profiles.
+However, in the following, we shall argue that at the radii with the presence of cosmic filaments, the gas properties toward the into-filament and off-filament (or into-void) environments could be significantly different and cannot be reflected by the spherically averaged profiles.
 Therefore, we aim to explore these quantities in both the filament and off-filament directions.
 Following \citet{Mansfield2017} and \citet{Aung2021}, we adopted an $N_\mathrm{side}=8$ \ac{healpix} scheme to group particles into 768 directions with respect to the halo center.
 For each \ac{los} direction, we binned the volume-averaged radial profiles of $T$, $K_\mathrm{e}$, $P_\mathrm{gas}$, and $n_\mathrm{tot}$ using 20 logarithmically spaced bins from 0.01 to 5 $r_\mathrm{200m}$.
-The temperature range of $10^5-10^{5.5}$~K is usually the boundary between cool-to-warm and warm-hot gas \citep[e.g.][]{Cen1999,vandeVoort2011}.
+The temperature range of $10^5-10^{5.5}$~K is usually the boundary between cool-to-warm and warm-hot gas \citep[e.g.,][]{Cen1999,vandeVoort2011}.
 Here we adopted a temperature threshold of $10^5$~K to classify them into the in-filament and off-filament \ac{los} directions.
 The into-filament/off-filament \ac{los} profiles are those with the last radial bin temperature higher/lower than $10^5$~K.